raphui/rnk/README.md

 rnk is a RTOS targeting ARM architecture.

 For now, only the Cortex-M4 is supported.
-ARM7TDMI is no longer supported.

 Building